reedjosh/RackMiddlewareMetrics/README.md

 A minimalist Application Performance Monitoring (APM) library for Ruby on Rails.

-The middleware generates a CSV file with the following fields:
+The middleware generates a CSV file with the followinfg fields (no header):
 - Request Time: the timestamp when the request enters the middleware
 - Response Time: the timestamp when the response leaves the middleware
 - Elapsed Time: the time betwen request and response